 Reporting to a supervisor, the trainee will be expected to carry out the following duties:

-- Attend selected meetings in particular concerning the Beijing Indicators and the EU Gender Equality Index and support the organization of meetings with external experts.
+- Attend selected meetings in particular concerning the Beijing Indicators and the Gender Equality Index and support the organisation of meetings with external experts.

 - Assist as required with specific project work, including report-writing as designated by the supervisor.

 - Participate in the review, analysis and synthesis of results and conclusions drawn from studies, analyzing and synthesizing the results.

 - Participate in identification and mapping of relevant bodies at the EU Member States in charge of gender equality questions and production of gender statistics and data.